Jatinpathak7/Jatinpathak7/README.md

-# 💫 About Me:
+# 💫 About Me
-I'm currently learning web dev
+student....

 ## 🌐 Socials: